 Korea

-I gulped when the Enneagram Tritype Test results said that I had the pattern of the Enneagram type 6.
+I gulped when the Enneagram Tritype Test results said that I had the pattern of Enneagram type 6.
 I reexamined my life and found that it is true.
 I don’t have long explanations about why I am an unusual 3 or a 4.
-No more gulping, I immediately made friends with my anxiety and feel more chilled out.
+No more gulping, I immediately made friends with my anxiety and felt more chilled out.

 -